Jameem/github-finder/README.md

 # Github Finder
-Application to search users in github.
+A simple UI to search user's information on github.

 https://github-finder-v1.herokuapp.com/